Udhul/SAM-Batcher/docs/specification.md

     *   **Server (Upload DB):** Saves the DB file, validates it, sets it as active.
     *   **Server Response (Upload DB):** `{"success": true, "project_data": {...}}`
 *   **Client:** Loads project data into UI.
 *   **Server:** Automatically loads the project's last used SAM model and post-processing setting, replacing any currently loaded model if different.
+When the model was selected via one of the predefined size keys the key is stored as well so it can be chosen again when the project is loaded.
 *   **Client:** After a project is loaded it queries `/api/session` to refresh the current model and image state.
 *   **Client Request (Get Active):** On page refresh the client calls `GET /api/session` to retrieve the current project, model, and image so the UI can restore the session.
 If no project is active, the project management overlay is shown.
 *   **Save Project (Implicit):** Changes are saved to the Project State DB as they occur (e.g., after mask generation, image status update).